Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 and, when they exist, the pair of incoming input carry variables $c^{L}_{i,j}, c^{R}_{j-1,i}$ from column $k-\log k-1$.
 We then propagate to the $\cut(j+1)$ and $c^L$ variables in the sequence:

-in circuit $L$.
-If $j \in [k-\delta,k]$ then we also propagate to $o_{j-1}$.
+in circuit $L^{xy}$.
+If $j \in [k-\Delta,k]$ then we also propagate to $o_{j-1}$.

-in circuit $R$.
+in circuit $R^{yx}$.
 After branching on the last variable in $\cut(j+1)$ we start labeling nodes by $\cut(j+1)$ and merge branches on their assignment to $\cut(j+1)$.
 This completes the step from $\cut(j)$ to $\cut(j+1)$.

 We repeat this step until we have reached $\cut(k+1)$.
-At this point we have an assignment to the critical strip output bits $\mathbf{o}^L,\mathbf{o}^R$.
+At this point we have an assignment to the critical strip output bits $\mathbf{o}^{xy},\mathbf{o}^{yx}$.
 Furthermore, both output assignments were the result of, and therefore consistent with, propagating from a single assignment on the input variables $\sigma_{inputs}$.
-By the proof of Lemma~\ref{unsatStrip}, this implies that our assignment to $\mathbf{o}^L,\mathbf{o}^R$ conflicts with an inequality constraint.
+By the proof of Lemma~\ref{unsatStrip}, this implies that our assignment to $\mathbf{o}^{xy},\mathbf{o}^{yx}$ conflicts with an inequality constraint.

-\paragraph{\bf Size Bound:} We show that there are $O(k^7 \log k)$ nodes in $B$.
+\paragraph{Size Bound:} We show that there are $O(k^6 \log k)$ nodes in $B$.
 Each $\cut(j)$ section of $B$ begins with an assignment to at most $4 \log k$ variables, so there are at most $k^4$ nodes labeled by an assignment to precisely $\cut(j)$.
-We branch on up to $\log(k)+2$ input variables that propagate to the next cut's variables.
-So each cut has a full binary tree of $2*(2^4 k^2)$ nodes branching on different configurations of input variables.
+We branch on up to $\log(k)+2$ input variables, so each cut has a full binary tree of $8k$ nodes branching on different configurations of input variables.
 For each leaf of this tree, $B$ has a path of $O(\log k)$ nodes for propagating before the nodes get merged.
-Therefore each cut labels at most $O(k^6 \log k)$ nodes.
-There are $k+1$ different cuts, thus $B$ has at most $O((k+1) k^6 \log k) = O(k^7 \log k)$ nodes.
+Therefore each cut labels at most $O(k^5 \log k)$ nodes.
+There are $k+1$ different cuts, thus $B$ has at most $O((k+1) k^5 \log k) = O(k^6 \log k)$ nodes. \end{proof}